Purity and 2-Calabi-Yau categories: Hodge theory

-In particular, any stack which is exhausted by global quotient stacks is locally finite type and separated.
-A special case that will suffice for most purposes occurs when $\FX$ is itself a separated finite type global quotient stack.
-Then we may set $\FX_n=\FX$ for all $n$ and deduce that $\FX$ is exhausted by global quotient stacks.
+In particular, any stack which is exhausted by global quotient stacks is locally finite type.
+A special case that will suffice for most purposes occurs when $\FX$ is itself a global quotient of a quasi-projective variety.
+Then we may set $\FX_n=\FX$ for all $n$ in the definition above.